What Are Your Risk Factors for Heart Disease?

 It’s hard to tell who will develop heart disease with 100% certainty.
 However, doctors do know that certain patients are apt to develop it more than others based on their risk factors.
 In order to prevent heart disease, it’s important to find out actually helps develop it.
 So anytime any patient walks in with symptoms of chest pain, these are the risk factors that tend to run through your doctor’s mind when considering the next steps in your evaluation and assessment:

-1. /health-fitness/mens-health/what-is-high-blood-pressure: High blood pressure tends to damage the lining of the blood vessels due to the increased friction from the elevated flow.
+- What is High Blood Pressure?: High blood pressure tends to damage the lining of the blood vessels due to the increased friction from the elevated flow.
 Think of it as a garden hose – if you increase the water pressure enough, it can damage the inner tube lining.
 The only difference is that the body has a way to patch that up, and it can actually over-patch the damage, causing the vessels to narrow or clog over time.

-4. Family History: Who does this refer to?
+- Family History: Who does this refer to?
 No, it does not include your third cousin twice-removed or your spouse.
-Only if your first-degree relatives, such as parents or siblings, have heart disease, is it considered as a technically major risk factor.
+Only if your first-degree relatives, such as parents or siblings, have heart disease, is it considered a technically major risk factor.
 And only if those male family members were below age 50 and females less than age 60 when they had their first heart attack.

-5. Obesity: If your Body Mass Index (BMI) is higher than 25 you have a higher risk of developing heart disease.
+- Obesity: If your Body Mass Index (BMI) is higher than 25 you have a higher risk of developing heart disease.
 You can calculate your BMI using this formula:

 Once you find your number, refer to Table 1 below to see whether you are overweight.
-Or, you can go to the for a handy BMI calculator to determine your score:
+Or, you can go to the for a handy BMI calculator to determine your score:Â

 Table 1: Body Mass Index